Grand National: Recent history (2004–present)

 In March 2016 it was announced that Randox Health would take over from Crabbie's as official partners of the Grand National festival from 2017, for at least five years.

 The sponsorship award was controversial as Aintree's chairwoman, Rose Paterson, was married to Owen Paterson, a Member of Parliament (MP) who also earns a £50,000 annual fee as a consultant for Randox.

-The 2020 race was not run owing to the coronavirus pandemic; in its place, a virtual race was produced using CGI technology and based on algorithms of the 40 horses most likely to have competed.
+The 2020 race was declared void again for the first time since 1993 owing to the coronavirus pandemic; in its place, a virtual race was produced using CGI technology and based on algorithms of the 40 horses most likely to have competed.
 The virtual race was won by Potters Corner, winner of the 2019 Welsh Grand National.
 (Another computer-generated virtual race was made also, whose runners were many horses who had won the Grand National in past years, each shown with its performance as at its racing prime.
 Its winner was Red Rum by less than a length, having just passed Manifesto.)

 In December 2020 Randox Health announced they had extended their sponsorship for a further 5 years which will make them sponsors to 2026.

 In 2021, Rachael Blackmore became the first female jockey to win the race, on the horse Minella Times.

-In 2023, the race was disrupted by the Animal Rising protests, the first such disruptions since the cancellation of the 1993 Grand National due to a series of false starts and the 1997 Grand National due to the IRA bomb threat.
+In 2023, the race was disrupted by the Animal Rising protests and the Just Stop Oil protests, the first such disruptions since the cancellations of the 1993 Grand National due to a series of false starts, the 1997 Grand National due to the IRA bomb threat and even the 2020 Grand National due to the COVID-19 pandemic.